 Sock it to me.
 Sock it to me.
 Sock it to me.
 Sock it to me.
 Sock it to me.

-So sang Miss Aretha Franklin in a section that she added to Otis Redding’s song Respect.
+So sang the late Miss Aretha Franklin in a section that she added to Otis Redding’s song Respect.
 For years I misheard the words and believed that she was singing:

 R, E, S, P, E, C, T.

 So I would remove the letters T, C and P from RESPECT and be left with rese, which means tremble- as anybody familiar with Chaucer’s description of the temple of Mars in The Knight’s Tale knows:

 And therout came a rage and suche a veze,

 That it made al the gate for to rese.

 This seemed appropriate as Miss Franklin’s supposed paramour, who has previously been enjoined merely to “respect” her, is now at the song’s climax being asked to go further and to “rese” or tremble before her: a megalomaniac yearning to which the maenads respond with the incantation, “sock it to me sock it to me sock it to me” etc..

 The only other explanation was that Miss Franklin was asking for TCP the well known brand of antiseptic, whose name is a shortening of trichlorophenylmethyliodosalicyl.
 Perhaps, I thought, she yearns to heal the metaphorical (or even literal) wounds inflicted upon her by her respectless beau by cleaning them with this literal and emotional disinfectant.